habitissimo/txerpa-php/README.markdown

 	require_once 'txerpa.php';
 	$txerpa = new Txerpa();

-You will need to set your authentication credentials to the previous example to work.
+You will need to set your authentication credentials to get this example working.
 Open `lib/txerpa.php` and in the `__construct()` method adjust the following values:

     $this->username = 'your_username';